ssusancho/QuoteGenerator/WrittenResponse.md

 1. DisplayQuoteOptions iterates through each name in the list quoteNames to write a number with it.
 2. It asks the user to enter a number that corresponds to the choice they want.
 3. Then my method converts the user input into an integer.
-4. This repeats if the user input is greater than 3 or less than/equal to zero because this is outside the number of options I have available.
+4. This repeats if the user input is a number greater than the number of options or less than/equal to zero because this is outside the number of options I have available.

 ## 3d